egraphs-good/egglog/README.md

 for the REPL.

-* The `--save-dot` command will save a graphviz dot file at the end of the program, replacing the `.egg` extension with `.dot`.
+* The `--to-dot` command will save a graphviz dot file at the end of the program, replacing the `.egg` extension with `.dot`.
-* The `--save-svg`, which requires [Graphviz to be installed](https://graphviz.org/download/), will save a graphviz svg file at the end of the program, replacing the `.egg` extension with `.svg`.
+* The `--to-svg`, which requires [Graphviz to be installed](https://graphviz.org/download/), will save a graphviz svg file at the end of the program, replacing the `.egg` extension with `.svg`.

 ## VS Code plugin